 Therefore, it’s not surprising that pudding and souse (made with various offcuts of pork meat) is a Bajan favorite and is traditionally served island-wide on a Saturday.
 Try it for yourself!

 6. Shop ’till you drop

-On a Saturday, Bridgetown (or ‘town’) is packed with both shoppers and window shoppers galore.
+On a Saturday, Bridgetown (or ‘town’) usually is busy with both shoppers and window shoppers galore.
 It’s the one day everyone tries to get all their errands and shopping done, and the city and shopping centers island-wide are always busy.

-Remember: Sundays in Barbados are reserved as a day of rest.
+Remember: Sundays in Barbados, most people are off work, as a day of rest.
 You’ll find most businesses closed, so it’s better to get your weekend shopping done on a Saturday to avoid disappointment.

 7. Watch / Play Sports